Idomeneo K. 366, Ballet K. 367

 1780–1781

-One of Mozart’s seven great operas: the story of Idomeneus, King of Crete and leader of the Cretan armies during the Trojan War
+The remarkable autograph of one of Mozart's seven great operas: the captivating story of Idomeneus, King of Crete and leader of the Cretan armies during the legendary Trojan War

 1. The seven operas of Wolfgang Amadeus Mozart (1756–1791) are his brilliant contribution to musical theater and world culture